DidierRLopes/worldcup2022-sweepstake-slackbot/README.md

 If you want to change the daily update time you should go into [/.github/workflows/worldcup2022_sweepstake_slackbot_daily_update.yml](/.github/workflows/worldcup2022_sweepstake_slackbot_daily_update.yml) and update the cron job accordingly.

+## Possible improvements

+* Receive notification as soon as a game is about to happen
+* Receive notification as soon as game has finished

 ## Happy tournament and let's go 🇵🇹